-The term concussion conjures up the image of a child knocked unconscious while playing sports.
+The term concussion conjures up the image of someone knocked unconscious while playing sports.
 But concussions — temporary loss of brain function — can happen with any head injury, often without any loss of consciousness.
-And many head injuries occur off the playing field, in car and bicycle accidents, in fights, and even routine calamities and falls.

-Kids who sustain concussions usually can recover within a week, without lasting health problems, by following certain precautions and taking a breather from sports.
+Kids who sustain concussions usually recover within a week or two without lasting health problems by following certain precautions and taking a breather from sports.

 But a child with an undiagnosed concussion can be at risk for brain damage and even disability.

-If your child does sustain a head injury, even without a loss of consciousness, it's important to watch for symptoms of a concussion, including:
+Anyone who sustains a head injury should stop participating and be removed from the activity or sport.
+Even without a loss of consciousness, it's important to watch for symptoms of a concussion.

 - a bad headache